Corasinth/Deathloop-Saves/README.md

 Contributions to this repository, like interesting save files you want to share, are welcome.

-Want to add instructions for using this save file on other platforms?
-Have a code even better than A220?
-Think a reference file of every code in this savegame would be useful?
-Like your collection of guns better, and think others will too?
+Some potential ideas:

+* Adding instructions for using these save files on other platforms
+* Adding a save file with a better code than A220
+* Your own collection of guns, ordered in the way you like
+* A version of the end game save files that has the various logs and notes unlocked in an organized order
+* A reference document of every code in this version of the game

-Submit a pull request!
+If you feel motivated and want to contribute, submit a pull request!

 ---